birdayz/ezcache/README.md

 - Cache errors, when would you want to have this?
 - LoaderFn where previous value is known
 - What about ctx?

-## TODO
-- [x] Use map to lookup entries in LRU linkedList, instead of O(n) find.
-- [x] Remove global mutex from Set/Get, which is needed because linkedList is not thread-safe.
-- Implement TTL with min-heap.